{{ summaryHeading }}

 Is higher return loss better?

-VSWR first maps to a voltage reflection coefficient of 0.2.
-Reflected power uses the square of that magnitude, so 0.2 squared becomes 0.04, or 4%.
+A 1.5:1 VSWR maps to a reflection coefficient magnitude of 0.2.
+Reflected power uses the square of that value, so 0.2 squared becomes 0.04, or 4%.

 Yes.
-Choose dBm or dBW from the power unit selector and enter forward and reflected readings in the same unit.
+Choose dBm or dBW from the power unit selector and enter forward and reflected readings in that same unit.
 The reflected reading still must represent no more power than the forward reading.

-The curve window must be an increasing return-loss range above 0.5 dB, and the curve step must be between 0.25 and 5 dB.
-Raise the maximum, lower the minimum, or use a valid step.
+The curve window must be an increasing return-loss range above 0.5 dB, and the curve step must be from 0.25 to 5 dB.
+Adjust the minimum, maximum, or step until the range is valid.

-No. The result converts a scalar mismatch reading.
-Use a sweep, calibration check, cable test, distance-to-fault measurement, or physical inspection to locate the source of a poor match.
+No. The result converts scalar mismatch values.
+Use a sweep, calibration check, cable test, distance-to-fault measurement, or physical inspection to find faults and separate match quality from radiation efficiency.

 Glossary: